 Day 1 UK - Helsinki

-You'll depart on your scheduled flight to the Finnish capital, Helsinki.
+You'll depart on your flight to the Finnish capital, Helsinki.
 Upon arrival you'll have some free time to explore at your leisure and find a spot for dinner to sample the local cuisine.

 Day 2 Helsinki - Tallinn